Whether you’re new to working from home or have been doing it for a while, it’s easy to forget some of the basics.

 If working from home is making you bummed out or depressed, consider all the benefits that come with working from home.

-When working from home becomes a lifestyle, there are so many advantages that you can work into your health, wellness and productivity.
+When working from home is part of your lifestyle, there are so many advantages that you can work into your health, wellness and productivity.

 Take for example the savings on cost and time in eliminating the commute.
 Think about how you have more time to spend with your dog, your kids and your family.
 Think about how you can take a break during the workday to do some home improvement or go for a run.